PavelSkorikov/weather_bot/README.md

 ## Running with Docker
-To run the server on a Docker container, please define you enviroments configuration in docker-compose.yaml.
-Then execute the following from the root directory:
+To run the server on a Docker container, execute the following from the root project directory:
 ```
 # building the image and starting up a containers
 sudo docker-compose up --build